NordicSemiconductor/asset-tracker-cloud-aws-js/features/WiFiSiteSurveryGeolocationnRFCloud.feature.md

 <!-- @retryScenario -->

-Soon the response status code should equal `200`
+Soon the response status code should equal 200

-And the `Access-Control-Allow-Origin` response header should equal `*`
+Then the `Access-Control-Allow-Origin` response header should equal `*`

 And the `Content-Type` response header should equal `application/json`